tsmsogn/fuelphp-docker/README.md

 ### `myapp-nginx` - the web server

 First we're creating an nginx server.
-The configuration is set based on the CakePHP suggestions for nginx and `myapp-nginx` will handle all the incoming requests from the client and forward them to the `myapp-php-fpm` server which is what actually runs your PHP code.
+The configuration is set based on the FuelPHP suggestions for nginx and `myapp-nginx` will handle all the incoming requests from the client and forward them to the `myapp-php-fpm` server which is what actually runs your PHP code.

 You can configure the **nginx server** by editing the `/nginx/nginx.conf` file

 ### `myapp-php-fpm` - the PHP processor

-This container runs `php` (and it's extensions) needed for your CakePHP app
+This container runs `php` (and it's extensions) needed for your FuelPHP app

 It automatically includes the following extensions

-* `php7.1-intl` (required for CakePHP 3.x +)
+* `php7.1-intl` (required for FuelPHP 3.x +)
 * `php7.1-mbstring`
 * `php7.1-sqlite3` (required for DebugKit)
 * `php7.1-mysql`

 It also includes some php ini overrides (see `php-fpm\php-ini-overrides.ini`)

-This container will (by default) look for your web app code in `../cakephp/` (relative to the `docker-compose` file).
+This container will (by default) look for your web app code in `../fuelphp/` (relative to the `docker-compose` file).

 You can configure what **PHP extensions** are loaded by editing `/php-fpm/Dockerfile`